DuetPairComp/DuetPairComp.github.io/README.md

 [This video](https://youtu.be/Y4p0h8_EnDU) showcases the core functionality of Duet.
 For the details, please refer to [our paper](https://terrancelaw.github.io/publications/duet_vast18.pdf).

+## Supplemental Materials

+Other supplemental materials associated with the paper can be found [here](https://github.com/DuetPairComp/supplemental).

 ## Contact

 Please contact [Terrance Law](https://terrancelaw.github.io) if you have any comments or encounter any issues with the system.